NEW TO OUR PORTFOLIO FOR SUMMER 2019:

 Ground Floor: Entrance vestibule; Hallway; Double bedroom; Bathroom with bath and separate shower; Dining area; Sitting room with wood stove; Kitchen with wood stove shared with snug sitting room; Conservatory with French Doors to garden; Utility room providing access to both the front and garden.

-First Floor: Landing; Double bedroom and Twin Bedroom, Shower room.
+First Floor: Landing; Double bedroom and Twin Bedroom (King & Single bed), Shower room.

-Services: Central heating and two wood burning stoves (initial supply of logs provided) * Bed Linen and towels included (except beach towels) * Washing machine * Tumble Drier * Fridge/Freezer * Dishwasher * Electric Cooker * Microwave * Digital TV (Freeview) with DVD and Video * HiFi/CD * WiFi * High Chair * Travel Cot * Bicycle storage * On Street parking * Enclosed sunny garden with seating area * 2 well behaved dogs with own bedding welcome * No Smoking.
+Services: Central heating and two wood burning stoves with an initial supply of logs provided * Bed Linen and towels included (except beach towels) * Washing machine * Tumble Drier * Fridge/Freezer * Dishwasher * Electric Cooker * Microwave * Digital TV (Freeview) with DVD and Video * HiFi/CD * WiFi * High Chair * Travel Cot * Bicycle storage * On Street parking * Enclosed sunny garden with seating area * 2 well behaved dogs with own bedding welcome * No Smoking.

 Extras £20 per dog per week